DesignBold/bug-tracking/README.md

-# This is DesignBold bug tracking system
+# DesignBold bug tracking system

 Hi, we are DesignBold Team at https://www.designbold.com/